 你好!
 Nǐ hǎo!

 I’m Betty, and I’m so happy that you’re here.
-CHALK Academy is just me and my kids – and any family that wants their kids to enjoy learning Chinese!
+CHALK Academy is just me, my kids…and families that want to raise bilingual/multilingual children!

 About CHALK Academy